-Welcome to the environmental mineralogy and biogeochemistry group!
+Welcome to the environmental mineralogy and biogeochemistry group at Georgia Tech!

-Our research interests address the complex interworking between human activities and the natural environment by exploring the chemical reactions occurring at the microbe-mineral-water interface from molecule to macroscopic scale.
+Our research interests address the complex interworking between human activities and the natural environment by exploring the chemical reactions occurring at the microbe-mineral-water interface.
 By combining laboratory-based analytical techniques with synchrotron-based X-ray techniques, our research aims to obtain a fundamental understanding of the fate, transport, and bioavailability of metal/radionuclide contaminants and nanoparticles, as well as the biogeochemical cycling of important nutrients in complex environmental settings.

 Our lab door is always open to self-motivated minds that are enthusiastic about exploring the interactions between metals, microbes, and minerals in the environment.
 Please contact Prof. Tang if you are interested in conducting cutting-edge research in environmental science.